 Our brains search for problems

 Part of the collection of survival skills we’ve amassed over the millennia includes defending against environmental threats.
 We are constantly, subconsciously scanning for problems in our immediate surroundings to recognize potential threats and avoid danger, and we release cortisol when we find these threats.
 Cortisol is the “stress hormone” that our bodies automatically produce when we’re faced with warning signs that our needs are in danger of not being met.
 Because of this, we can and do consistently feel pain and discomfort by simply going outside and interacting with the world.
+This is especially the case in our era of 24-hour news cycles that constantly show and tell us of school shootings, natural disasters and ongoing political discord.

 Money buys security